gajus/gitdown/.gitdown/usage.md

 ### Logging

-Gitdown is using `console` object to log messages.
+GitDown is using `console` object to log messages.
 You can set your own logger:

 ```js
 gitdown.logger = {